 Somerset Care and Repair lease or buy long-term empty properties and bring them back into use for people in local housing need.
 They provide accommodation for young people at risk of homelessness, including young parents.

-LandAid’s £60,000 grant will enable Somerset Care and Repair to create 3 one-double bed modular homes, helping young people who’ve experienced homelessness to move on from fully supported hostels.
+LandAid’s £60,000 grant enabled Somerset Care and Repair to create 3 one-double bed modular homes, helping young people who’ve experienced homelessness to move on from fully supported hostels.

-The use of modular housing construction techniques means that the new accommodation will be provided quickly and help to address local housing demand.
-Three young people will receive their own home, helping them achieve a greater level of independence than in a hostel.
+The use of modular housing construction techniques means that the new accommodation was provided quickly and helped to address local housing demand.
+Three young people received their own home, helping them achieve a greater level of independence than in a hostel.

-The selected modular construction method will provide onsite training for unemployed people.
-The charity is working with probation services to identify young ex-offenders who can work on this project, gaining construction skills for future employment.
+The selected modular construction method provided onsite training for unemployed people.
+The charity worked with probation services to identify young ex-offenders who could work on this project, gaining construction skills for future employment.